oglimmer/fulgens/README.md

 This software helps with building, deploying and running software **locally**.
 It is a shell script generator to orchestrate software components **locally**.

+Fulgens also documents version compatibility for your software's dependencies like databases, Tomcat and Java.

 It is not a tool to build software.
 It is not a tool to remotely deploy software.
 It is generally not a DevOps tool by any means.

 The tool was made for software developers to document deployment dependencies like runtime environments and databases, as well as running it locally as easy as possible.